kcpitt/UWP-get-started/docs/index.md

 ---
 layout: LandingPage
-description: Gettting started developering UWP apps.
+description: Build UWP apps that work on all Windows 10 devices—PCs, tablets, phones, and more.
 title: Get-started with UWP
 author: mattwojo
 ms.author: mattwoj
 ms.date: 02/16/2018
 ms.prod: windows
 ms.topic: article
-keywords: Get-started UWP, windows app development, make a windows app
+keywords: Get-started UWP, windows app development, make a windows app, UWP tutorials
 ---

-## Get Started with Windows 10 apps
+# Get started with Windows 10 apps

 Build apps that work on all Windows 10 devices, or enhance your existing apps with new and updated features.
 <br>